StationQ/Liquid/QuantumChallenge/QC_1/README.md

 ### [Solving maximally-constrained 1-SAT problems with oracular access](/QuantumChallenge/QC_1/Solving_Maximally-Constrained_1-SAT_Problems.pdf)

-_Authors: Vojtech Havlcek, ETH Zurich; Antony Milne and Andrew Simmons, Imperial College London_
+_Authors: Vojtěch Havlíček, ETH Zurich; Antony Milne and Andrew Simmons, Imperial College London_

 The authors demonstrate how the family of maximally constrained 1-SAT problems displays a striking separation between classical and quantum query complexity with oracular access.
 They optimize the qubit usage of existing quantum algorithms, implement their scheme fully using LIQ<i>Ui</i>|&#x232A;, and investigate the scaling of the computational resources required.
 Renderings from LIQ<i>Ui</i>|&#x232A; are integrated along with simulation results and backing theory to present their case.

 ### [Testing quantum state engineering protocols via LIQ<i>Ui</i>|&#x232A; simulations](/QuantumChallenge/QC_1/Testing_Quantum_State_Engineering_Protocols.pdf)

-_Author: Andras Gilyen, Centrum Wiskunde & Informatica_
+_Author: Andras Pal Gilyen, Centrum Wiskunde & Informatica_

 The author demonstrates some unusual state preparation protocols using post selection.
 Post selection in quantum algorithms is a critical element of the quantum toolbox, allowing non-unitary operations to be implemented.
 The first protocol is used to generate the Mandelbrot set using a quantum circuit.
 Some beautiful visualizations are included.
 The second protocol implements the quantum Moser-Tardos algorithm to prepare the ground state of a frustration-free Hamiltonian.
 The author uses the second protocol to test the scaling of the algorithm in the presence of non-commutating Hamiltonian terms.